neontribe/ARCVService/DOCKER.md

 ## Full application in a docker

 **Move or remove your .env file**.
-The docker will set it's env varibale at run time.
+The docker will set its env variable at run time.
 Edit `docker-compose.yml` to set them, and then run `docker-compose up --force-recreate`

     CURRENT_UI=$(id -u) docker-compose up --build # add -d to fork into the background